Salomons - CCCU

 Advice for your application

-• We welcome trainees who reflect the wide range of diversity represented by service users and their families.
-We especially want to encourage trainees with disabilities, those from backgrounds that are economically disadvantaged, from culturally diverse groups, those with caring/parental responsibilities and from all social classes.
+We welcome trainees who reflect the wide range of diversity represented by service users and their families.
+We particularly want to encourage trainees with disabilities, those from backgrounds that are economically disadvantaged, from culturally diverse groups, and those with caring/parental responsibilities.
 We believe that the course, the profession, and services are strengthened by ensuring cultural, social and other kinds of diversity within the workforce.

 International applicants